sirxyzzy/cobweb/README.md

 The scraper saves time by checking multiple pages to collate the results

-You can list all the clinics found, even those with no availability using the -a option, or list from some future date onwards, using the -f option, which can be useful as no more than 50 results can come back at any one time.
+You can list all the clinics found, even those with no availability using the -a option, or list from some future date onwards, using the -f option, or filter by site name using -s.

+In cases of high load, requests may be routed to a waiting room, normally the program will exit, as in this state results cannot immediately be obtained, but you can use -w to repeatedly poll, until results are available.

 To list all the options, run with the --help flag